-There are so many wonderful programs that our parish and community members take part in, volunterring their time.
+There are so many wonderful programs that our parish and community members take part in, volunteering their time.

-- September through June: we are open Monday through Thursday from 10:00am until 3:00pm
+Our Outreach office is open Monday through Thursday from 10:00am until 3:00pm.

 We help anyone in need at our door, no matter where they live.
 Here is a brief description of the services we are able to provide.

 Walkers, wheelchairs and transport chairs, canes, dressing aids, bath and bed rails, bath chairs, and even Hoyer lifts that are clean and in good working condition, are lent out with no charge to people who cannot afford these items.
 St. Amelia Outreach is now recommended to people leaving Kenmore Mercy Hospital, if their insurance does not cover needed equipment.
 Several physical and occupational therapists visit each week for their clients.
 We are the largest agency in the Northtowns to provide this service.